klust/SupercomputersForStarters/docs/C05_Summary1/C05_S07_Building_up_the_supercomputer.md

 ![LUMI supercomputer](../img/C05_S07_15_LUMI.jpg)

 At the front there are 5 rows of cabinets similar to the ones in the exploded Cray EX picture above.
-Each row has 2 CDUs and 6 cabinets with compute nodes.
+Each row has 2 CDUs and 6 cabinets with compute nodes, roughly 9.6 m by 1.75 m.
 At the back of the room there are more regular server racks that house the storage, management nodes, some special compute nodes , etc.
-The size is roughly the size of a tennis court.
+The total floor space (including storage etc.) is roughly 300 m<sup>2</sup>, the size of a tennis court.

 !!!
 Remark
     The water temperature that a system like the Cray EX can handle is so high that in fact the water can